is-a-dev/docs/src/docs/index.md

 - register.is-a.dev (old registration site, redirects to repo)
 - team.is-a.dev (team documentation)
 - www.is-a.dev (main website + docs)

-**Do NOT trust any websites claiming to be us that are not listed here.
+- check.is-a.dev (check if a domain under is.-a.dev is available) **Do NOT trust any websites claiming to be us that are not listed here.
 Report them to [security@m.is-a.dev](mailto:security@m.is-a.dev).**

 **Emails**: